MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

 ### REST APIs
 When using the REST APIs to send notifications, all forms of notifications can be sent: tag &amp; broadcast notifications, and authenticated notifications.

 To send a notification, a request is made using POST to the REST endpoint: `imfpush/v1/apps/<application-identifier>/messages`.
 Example URL:

 ```bash
 https://myserver.com:443/imfpush/v1/apps/com.sample.PinCodeSwift/messages
 ```

-> For more information about the Push REST API, see the user documentation.
+> All available Push Notifications REST APIs are available in the "REST API Runtime Services" user documentation topic.

 #### Notification payload
 The request can contain the following payload properties: